How WEIRD is Usable Privacy and Security Research? (Extended Version): Introduction

-In UPS, which has inherited many methodologies from HCI and other fields of human factor research, some studies have also indicated that participants' cultural difference, education level, availability of technical resources, and political freedom level, which are derived from the WEIRD perspective, influence the their perceptions and behaviors, e.g., their security/privacy awareness, mental model, and decision-making.
-We further assume that demographic skew may also influence the results of \textit{attack feasibility study}, which are unique to UPS.
-However, the degree of geographic breadth and factors that impede geographic diversity have not been sufficiently investigated.
+In UPS, some studies have also identified critical gaps concerning security and privacy between WEIRD and non-WEIRD societies/populations that stem from environmental aspects (e.g., IT resource usage, documentation, and laws/regulations) and personal aspects (e.g., (mis)conception, preference, and susceptibility)~\cite{CSCW2017_Ahmed, JGITM2019_Kshetri, CHI2023_Herbert, PETS2017_Li, HAISA2017_Butavicius, SOUPS2018_Sambasivan, EuroUSEC2020_Qahtani, CSCW2021_Li}.
+We further assume that demographic skew may also influence \textit{attack feasibility}.
+Researchers in UPS sometimes leverage user studies to demonstrate the feasibility of attacks, which is a unique approach to UPS.
+These observations suggest that threat assessment, design implications, interventions, and support technologies proposed based on the findings of conventional WEIRD-skewed studies may not be sufficiently beneficial to or actionable in diverse non-WEIRD societies/populations and may instead hinder facilitating security and privacy in such societies/populations.
+Even with the harms of the WEIRD skew to UPS research, the degree of geographic breadth and factors that impede geographic diversity have not been sufficiently investigated in UPS.
 Moreover, the methodologies used and topics addressed are still either unrevealed or overlooked from the WEIRD perspective.
-In this study, we conduct a systematic literature review in UPS to answer the following research questions (RQs). \begin{description} \item[RQ1:] To what extent are participant samples in UPS papers from WEIRD societies?
-How does this change over time? \item[RQ2:] What are the differences in the characteristics of the methodologies and research topics in each user study recruiting Western or non-Western participants? \end{description}
+In this study, we conduct a systematic literature review in UPS to answer the following research questions (RQs). \\ \textbf{RQ1}: \textit{To what extent are participant samples in UPS papers from WEIRD countries?
+How has this changed over time?} \\ \textbf{RQ2}: \textit{What are the differences in the characteristics of the methodologies and research topics in each user study recruiting Western or non-Western participants?}